An object is a noun which receives the action of a verb or verbal. video

 - Objects are always in the accusative case.

-- When it is the object of a verb, it is often called a “direct object;” cf indirect object.
+- When a word is the object of a verb, it is often called a “direct object;” cf indirect object.

 An object is found by asking “what?”